-Deep-Sea Robot Reveals Treasures of $20 Billion San Jose Wreck
+Deep-Sea Robot Revealed Treasures of $20 Billion on San Jose Wreck

 Billions of dollars of gold, silver and emeralds encrust a tiny patch of the Caribbean Sea.
 In 1708, during the War of Spanish Succession (1701 to 1714), a British Navy warship sailing from Panama sank the 62-gun Spanish galleon known as the San José.
 This treasure-laden galleon has lain undisturbed off the coast of Cartagena, the fortified city on Colombia's Caribbean coast, for the last three centuries.

 When the wreck of the San José was discovered in 2015 it sparked an international uproar as several countries laid claim on her immensely valuable cargo, dubbed the Holy Grail of shipwrecks.
-Nevertheless, Colombia's President Ivan Duque announced that the Colombian Navy (ARC) has sent a high tech robot to a depth of 944.88 metres (3,100 ft) with a high-resolution camera.
+Nevertheless, in 2022, Colombia's President Ivan Duque announced that the Colombian Navy (ARC) had sent a high tech robot to a depth of 944.88 metres (3,100 ft) with a high-resolution camera.

 Some gold coins and artifacts visible on the ocean bed from the treasure laden San Jose wreck. ( Presidency of the Republic of Colombia )